-Many alumni are willing to assist current students with informational interviews, with class projects, and/or give an overview of the industry, function, and/or firm in which they work.
-In structuring access to information on members of the community, Chicago Booth balances accessibility with requests for privacy in its online Student Directory at appcenter. chicagobooth.edu/apps/studentdirectory/models/studentdirectory/mome.aspx.
+Many alumni are willing to assist current students with informational interviews, with class projects, and/ or give an overview of the industry, function, and/ or firm in which they work.
+In structuring access to information on members of the community, Chicago Booth balances accessibility with requests for privacy in its online Alumni directory at alumniandfriends. uchicago.edu/s/directory.